Israeli Prime Minister Benjamin Netanyahu indicted on corruption charges | CBC News

 Gideon Saar's remarks came as Israel's ceremonial president announced that for the first time in the country's history, no candidate has been able to form a government following recent elections, setting the country on a course for yet another vote after two inconclusive results.

-Reuven Rivlin formally informed parliament that neither Netanyahu nor his chief challenger, retired military chief Benny Gantz, have completed the task of building a coalition in the time allotted to them.
+Reuven Rivlin formally informed the Knesset that neither Netanyahu nor his chief challenger Gantz have completed the task of building a coalition in the time allotted to them.
 The expiration of the presidential mandate kicks off the final 21-day window before new elections must be called.

 Rivlin called it a "miserable political situation" and pleaded with lawmakers to find some form of compromise.

-First to step into the fray was Saar, a former aide and senior cabinet minister under Netanyahu, who said he supported the establishment of a unity government to avert such an election, but that he would be a better fit to make that happen than Netanyahu.

-"If we go to new elections, it will not be reasonable to think that the prime minister will be successful in forming a government after the third elections," Netanyahu said at the Jerusalem Post Diplomatic Conference in Jerusalem.
-"I think I will be able to form a government, and I think I will be able to unite the country and the nation."

-Netanyahu, Gantz or any other sitting lawmaker, including Saar, can hypothetically present the backing of a majority of parliament's 120 members in the coming three weeks.
+Netanyahu, Gantz or any other sitting lawmaker can hypothetically present the backing of a majority of the Knesset's 120 members in the coming three weeks.
 But given the prolonged stalemate and unsuccessful mediation efforts it increasingly appears the country is headed toward yet another vote.
 Opinion polls are already predicting a very similar deadlock, signalling additional months of horse-trading and uncertainty.

 The only plausible way out of a third election — and the prolonged political paralysis that has gripped Israel for the past year — would be a unity government between Netanyahu's ruling Likud and Gantz's centrist Blue and White party.